tensorlakeai/indexify/docs/docs/getting_started.md

     client = IndexifyClient()
     ```

-### Data repository
+### Namespaces

-Data Repositories are logical buckets that store content.
-Indexify starts with a default data repository.
+Namespaces are logical buckets that store content.
+Indexify starts with a default namespace.
 We can start adding documents to it straight away.

 #### Add some documents

 === "python"

     ```python
-    repo = client.get_repository("default")
-    repo.add_documents([
+    client.add_documents([
         "Indexify is amazing!",
         "Indexify is a retrieval service for LLM agents!", "Kevin Durant is the best basketball player in the world."